 Whether you’re building a brand new campaign or adding a new tactic to an existing campaign, you’ll start off by clicking the “New Campaign/New Tactic” button, which is accessible on all of the main sections of the Ad Experiences navigation.
 You’ll then be directed to the the Campaign & Tactic Builder.

-After clicking on the "New Campaign/New Tactic” button, you will navigate to the Campaign & Tactic Builder page.
-The first step in the builder is to either create a new campaign, or add a new tactic to an existing campaign.
+You can now create a new campaign, or add a new tactic to an existing campaign.
 If you would like to use our "copy from existing tactic" feature (which allows you to clone the setup of a previously created tactic and adjust as needed), you can select the orange link below the "Create a Campaign/Tactic" button, with the prompt "use the old Campaign Builder, instead."

 Building Your Campaign